sung-max/minimal/index.md

 <p>&nbsp;</p>
 ## About
 I am a postdoc at Stanford CS working with Profs.
 Tatsu Hashimoto, Percy Liang, and James Zou.
-I received my PhD from MIT, where I was advised by Prof. Aleksander Mądry.
-Prior to that, I received by BS in Computer Science from Cornell, where I was fortunate to work with Prof. Ramin Zabih and Prof. Bobby Kleinberg.
+I did my PhD at MIT, where I was advised by Prof. Aleksander Mądry.
+Prior to that, I studied Computer Science at Cornell, where I was fortunate to work with Prof. Ramin Zabih and Prof. Bobby Kleinberg.

 I'm broadly interested in the science of machine learning.